-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this field will expand by 13 percent by 2028.
+If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which expects careers in this industry will grow by 13 percent by 2028.

-There are a couple of reasons why these careers are expanding so fast.
-One is homeowners tapping into government refunds to install more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which impacts old equipment.
-Lastly, there’s the red-hot home market and a home shortage that’s driven a bump in new construction homes.
+There are a few reasons why these jobs are increasing so fast.
+One is homeowners taking advantage of government rebates to upgrade to more energy-efficient comfort systems.
+Then there’s the ban on R-22 Freon® refrigerants, which influences old equipment.
+Lastly, there’s the red-hot home market and a home shortage that’s driven an increase in new construction residences.

 What Is an HVAC Technician?

-A HVAC technician is a person who services, installs and maintains heating and cooling equipment.
-Most serve both homeowners and business owners.
-And, most important, you’ll be skilled with:
+An HVAC technician is an individual who repairs, installs and maintains heating and cooling equipment.
+Most work with both homeowners and business owners.
+And, most important, you’ll be knowledgeable about:

 - Air conditioners